kori-lab/hermes/README.md

   // `timeout` specifies the number of milliseconds before the request times out.
   // If the request takes longer than `timeout`, the request will be aborted.
   timeout: 1000, // default is `5000` (5 seconds)

-  // puts a random user agent for the requesting
-  randomUserAgent: true, // default is `false`

   // `proxy` defines the hostname, port, and protocol of the proxy server.
   // You can also define your proxy using the conventional `http_proxy` and